inbravo/travel/june-2019/README.md

 * Carry only the most essential items
 * Control your ego while riding in groups
 * Carry ample cash, while riding at hills
+* Tighten your spare fuel can with carrier
 * Take small pauses every 1-2 hours to cool down
 * Stay friendly with everyone, you encounter while riding
 * Water and food is the key to health, drink and eat wisely